Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement

-With the emergency of artificial intelligence, data-driven methods offers convenience for the scientific exploration of complex spatiotemporal systems.
-In the last decade, conventional data-driven machine learning techniques ~\citep{pinkus1999approximation, tolstikhin2021mlp, albawi2017understanding, koutnik2014clockwork, sundermeyer2012lstm} have been widely used to model and predict the state of complex space-time systems.
-For example, climate evolution prediction ~\citep{rolnick2022tackling}, fluid or turbulence simulation ~\citep{deng2019time, wang2020towards}, and flood prediction ~\citep{kao2020exploring}.
-Although relevant methods cannot completely replace traditional physical models, especially, in dealing with complex physical information, they show obvious advantages of system modeling and exploration.
-Additionally, two main approaches, Physics-informed Neural networks (PINNs) ~\citep{raissi2019physics, krishnapriyan2021characterizing, he2023learning} and Neural Operators ~\citep{hao2023gnot, kovachki2023neural, li2021physics}, are both utilized to to learn fluid and solid mechanisms.
-With formulating the explicit governing equation as the loss function, PINNs constrain the latent feature spaces to a certain range, effectively learning from small data or even without any labeled data.
-Such a novel method immediately attracts the attention of many researchers and has been utilized in a wide range of applications governed by differential equations, such as heat transfer problems ~\citep{cai2021physics}, power systems ~\citep{misyris2020physics}, medical science ~\citep{sahli2020physics}, and control of dynamical systems ~\citep{antonelo2024physics}.
-Meanwhile, neural operator combines basis transforms (e.g., Fourier, multipole kernel, wavelet ~\citep{gupta2021multiwavelet}) with neural networks to accelerate PDE solvers in diverse applications.
-For example, FNO and its variants ~\citep{tran2021factorized,wen2022u,ashiqur2023u} learn parameters in the Fourier domain for turbulence simulation.
-Especially, geo-FNO ~\citep{li2024geometry} maps the irregular domain into an uniform mesh with a specific geometric Fourier transform to fit irregular domains.
-However, they all follow the assumptions of periodicity and time-invariance property, making them fail in complex boundaries.
-As another paradigm, Transformer ~\citep{vaswani2017attention} and its ``x-former'' family have also been utilized to solve complex PDEs.
-Although the attention mechanism results in higher complexity, many researchers are trying to alleviate this issue through various means.
-For example, linear attention ~\citep{li2022transformer,hao2023gnot} is a well-known method to address this limitation.
-Although the above methods alleviate the need for specific domain expertise, they all share the same limitations: instability and weak generalization ability.
+Two main approaches, Physics-informed Neural networks (PINNs) \cite{raissi2019physics,krishnapriyan2021characterizing,he2023learning} and Physics-informed Neural Operators (PINOs) \cite{li2021physics,hao2023gnot,kovachki2023neural}, {were developed} to learn fluid and solid mechanisms.
+With formulating the explicit governing equation as the loss function, PINNs and PINOs constrain the latent feature spaces to a certain range, effectively learning from small data or even without any labeled data.
+Such novel methods immediately attract the attention of many researchers and has been utilized in a wide range of applications governed by differential equations, such as heat transfer problems \cite{cai2021physics}, power systems \cite{misyris2020physics}, medical science \cite{sahli2020physics}, and control of dynamical systems \cite{antonelo2024physics}.